IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_property.rst

     (Required for new resource) Value of the Property.
 The value can be Boolean, String or a Numeric value as per the `type` attribute.

-  description (False, str, None)
+  format (False, str, None)
-    Property description.
+    Format of the feature (TEXT, JSON, YAML).

   tags (False, str, None)
     Tags associated with the property.

-  format (False, str, None)
-    Format of the feature (TEXT, JSON, YAML).

   segment_rules (False, list, None)
     Specify the targeting rules that is used to set different property values for different segments.

-  guid (True, str, None)
-    (Required for new resource) GUID of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.
+  collections (False, list, None)
+    List of collection id representing the collections that are associated with the specified property.

-  type (True, str, None)
+  property_id (True, str, None)
-    (Required for new resource) Type of the Property  (BOOLEAN, STRING, NUMERIC).
+    (Required for new resource) Property id.

+  description (False, str, None)
+    Property description.

   id (False, str, None)